I Don’t Want To Feel Invisible With Type 1 Diabetes Anymore

 But the more I try to adapt to living with this disease, the more I realize that I have to adapt to the world around me.
 The world that is unaware or doesn’t understand Type 1 Diabetes.

 I could walk in a room with a smile on my face, but deep down I could be struggling with my diabetes that day.
 No one would ever know unless I spoke openly about it.
-But even then most people pay no mind to it.
+But even then most people wouldn’t pay much mind to it.
 I feel invisible with diabetes.
 While I’m present, this huge part of my life is not seen.
 It can’t be explained, understood, seen, or felt.

 I’ve experienced and dealt with many life-threatening situations.
 It’s made me face reality and realize how fragile life is and how easily it can be taken away.
+I can’t run, hide, or neglect it.
+It’ll always catch up to me.

 Diabetes is like Einstein’s insanity quote about expecting different results.
-But instead, diabetes doing the same thing over and over again and expecting the same results.
+But instead, diabetes is doing the same thing over and over again and expecting the same results.

 “At least your alive and it’s not cancer”.
 “If you eat so and so I hear it will help your disease”.
 “There’s a cure out there for it”.